Toni Silva

-Toni Brito Silva Sá (born 15 September 1993) is a Bissau-Guinean professional footballer who plays as a winger for FC Aksu in the Kazakhstan Premier League.
+Toni Brito Silva Sá (born 15 September 1993) is a Bissau-Guinean professional footballer who plays as a winger for Żabbar St. Patrick in the Maltese Premier League.

 Career

 Early years

 Silva kicked off his career with the youth academy of Real Sport Clube in 2007, and joined Benfica's junior team a season later.
 He made 7 appearances for the junior team before having a short stint with Chelsea reserves between 2008 and 2009.
 Then he joined Liverpool still with the reserves before getting a professional contract in 2011.

 Northampton Town (loan)

 Silva joined Northampton Town on a one-month youth loan on 14 February 2012 making his debut the same day against AFC Wimbledon.
 Only a few hours into his time with Northampton he came on as a 74th-minute substitute for Adebayo Akinfenwa.
 Dribbling past three Wimbledon players his shot was parried and followed in by Luke Guttridge for the winning goal in a 1–0 win.

 Northampton manager Aidy Boothroyd after the match said; "We don't want to get excited too soon, but he's got Premier League quality", and added "He's dribbled past two or three people and he has got a great goalscoring record".
 On 22 February 2012, his loan with Northampton was extended until the end of the 2011–12 season.

 On 13 March, he scored his first senior goal when he scored the only goal as his loan club won away at Dagenham & Redbridge.
 At the end of his loan spell he had played 15 times.